 Landscape/Seascape oil painting -

-Class will cover the basic principles of oil painting with regard to landscape and seascape painting.
+A popular workshop from last year returns!
+This fun and very informative workshop will cover the basic principles of oil painting with regard to landscape and seascape painting.
 Painting out-of-doors, en plein-air will be a major focus of the study after the basics are covered.
 Discussions and lectures on basic composition, massing, building form, light and shadow, near and far, capturing and developing atmospheric distance, building the anatomy of the wave and depending on your own style, knowing when a work is finished (learning how to not overwork your painting).
 Students will work in their own style/technique so that the finished work is their own.
 Douglas will overview his palette and concepts his work entails.
 Students will mix paints and learn to mix basic strings of color to help comprehend the preparation/set up to prepare to paint out-of-doors.
 Students will work on small canvases and the emphasis will be on capturing the time of day, atmosphere and geographical elements along the coast in a quick concise way based on the covered principles.
 Douglas will help students pare down equipment so only the necessities are taken to the beach.
 Tropical landscapes, palm trees, some flora and beach and those beautiful gulf seascapes will be the subject for our 3 days of painting.
 Depending on the skill level of each student, students are able to grow and develop at a rate that is to their comfort.
 Demos and individual discussions/instruction will help each student to begin to reach the preliminary goals they are striving to meet.
 Plan to produce several studies and at least one or two larger paintings.
 Plan to bring notebook/sketchbook and enjoy some demos along with some great stories to help you remember these principles that are the foundation of Douglas’ teaching.
+(Douglas will rotate through the class several times during a session and everyone will get equal time and the class will flow smoothly.)

 Douglas David has painted his way across the country, capturing the beauty and spirit of the things he loves - tranquil country landscapes, sunrises and sunsets on his favorite beaches, a simple pitcher of spring lilacs or peonies, a lemon, lime or a slice of watermelon on a checked tablecloth.
 Paintings that reflect comfort, warmth meaning and simplicity: similar to everything important to him - his close knit family, life-long friendships, creatively fulfilling work and giving his best.
 A recipient of numerous regional and national awards and honors, Douglas’ teaching is a way of giving back and sharing some of his journey with those who choose to study with him.
 For more detailed information, visit www.douglasdavid.com.